trey/cn-marketing/src/policies/privacy.md

 ### Information we do not collect

 We don’t collect any characteristics of protected classifications including age, race, gender, religion, sexual orientation, gender identity, gender expression, or physical and mental abilities or disabilities.
-You may provide these data voluntarily, such as if you include a pronoun preference in your email signature when writing into our Support team.
+You may provide these data voluntarily, such as if you include a pronoun preference in your email signature when writing us.
 We also do not collect any biometric data.

 ## When we access or share your information